hirsch88/generator-hirsch/README.md

 #### Servers
 - `gulp serve`

-	Starts a express server at localhost:3000 to visit your app
+	Starts a server at localhost:3000 to visit your app

 #### Testing
 - `gulp test`